PatrickHeneise/LaTeX-Thesis-Templates/README.md

 Compiles on MacTeX 2012 with biber installed.
 It uses chicaco style citations in footnotes.
 The first mention to a citation is always a full citation, following citations are only the author name and the number to the full citation.
 This can be easily changed to Ibit. and Ibidem. by using verbose-ibid option instead of verbose-note.
 Have a look at p.73, [biblatex]([ftp://www.ctan.org/ctan/macros/latex/exptl/biblatex/doc/biblatex.pdf)

+To create the index for nomenclature, use this command:

+`makeindex Thesis.nlo -s nomencl.ist -o Thesis.nls`

 Feel free to add more templates for other students to use or modifications of the History template.